tum-ens/urbs/doc/implementdoc/sets.rst

         initialize=m.process.index,
         doc='Combinations of possible processes, e.g. (2020,North,Coal plant)')

-There are three subsets defined for process tuples, which each activate a different set of modeling constraints.
+There are several subsets defined for process tuples, which each activate a different set of modeling constraints.

 The first subset is formed in order to capture all processes that take up a